Nodes 101

 - Buy a node key at account.qustream.com/marketplace

-- Set up your hardware (computer, cloud server, or Qube)
+- Set up your hardware or cloud account

 Good to know

 Staking is not live yet.
 The infrastructure is still being finalized.
-When it launches:
+Note also:

-- Payouts will occur on a fixed schedule (frequency to be determined)
+- Payouts will occur on a fixed schedule but the frequency is yet to be announced.